 Recent CDC guidance indicates counties with substantial or high transmission rates are, once again, requiring the wearing of face coverings.
 Beginning Tuesday, August 10, face coverings are required for all persons in indoor public spaces at Northland.

 LEARN MORE »

 The program prepares students for a career in welding or creates a pathway into an AAS in Electronics Technology or Robotics Technology.

-The Welding Process Technology diploma was designed in cooperation with local manufacturing companies.
-The program prepares students for a career in welding or creates a pathway into an AAS in Electronics Technology or Robotics Technology with an articulated Bachelor’s degree at Bemidji State University.
-The program integrates theory, safety practices, and application of technical training.
-Coursework provides the student with information and skill development in a variety of welding processes.
+The Welding Process Technology diploma was designed in cooperation with regional manufacturing companies.
+The program prepares the student for a career in a welding or welding related field.
+The program integrates theory, safety, and applications of technical welding training.

 The employment outlook for graduates of the Welding Process Technology diploma is excellent.
 Graduates can expect to find employment in a manufacturing production facility as a welder or robotics operator.
 Welding skills lend themselves to entrepreneurship and some welders go into business for themselves.

 View semester order by campus: Thief River Falls

 |Course #||Course Name||Credit(s)|